-Note that extensions for UN Funds and Programmes differ from those of the Secretariat and are accessible from Secretariat extensions as follows:
+Note that extensions for United Nations funds and programmes differ from those of the Secretariat and are accessible from Secretariat extensions as follows:

-- UNDP: Dial access code "4", and then dial the four-digit extension at UNDP - UNICEF: Dial access code "5", and then dial the four-digit extension at UNICEF - UNFPA: Dial access code "631", and then dial the four-digit extension at UNFPA
+- UNDP: Dial access code "4", and then the four-digit extension at UNDP. - UNICEF: Dial access code "5", and then the four-digit extension at UNICEF. - UNFPA: Dial access code "631", and then the four-digit extension at UNFPA.